ribtoks/intmaker/content/page/about.md

 My name is Taras Kushnir, originally I'm from Ukraine but I called many places "home".
 I'm a software engineer, architect and mentor.
 In my free time I climb mountains and [take pictures](https://500px.com/tkushnir).

-Occasionally I blog about my experience (or lack of one) with machine learning, cloud, creating and shipping desktop software, vim vs emacs, orchestrating distributed computations and handling highload.
+Occasionally I blog about my experience (or lack of one) with machine learning, cloud, desktop software, electonics, vim vs emacs, orchestrating distributed computations and handling highload.

 You're welcome to drop me a message at <a href="#" class="decorrated" data-s="."